Want to Install Elementary OS? 8 Reasons Why You Should!

 - The desktop doesn’t need to be customized.

 The interface is minimalist, keeping the focus on apps.
 There is no dashboard.
 Right-clicking the panel or the desktop doesn’t bring up a context menu.
-Nearly every option is contained within System Settings, and there aren’t all that many there.
-The Elementary OS interface doesn’t provide much to see or do, so you might as well stay focused on what you came to your computer to do in the first place.
+Nearly every option is contained within System Settings and there aren’t all that many there.
+The elementary OS interface doesn’t provide much to see or do, so you might as well stay focused on what you came to your computer to do in the first place.

-5. It Has Great Default Apps
+5. elementary OS Has Great Default Apps

-These days, Elementary OS is enjoying a regular supply of new apps .
-Sure, the number is nothing compared to what you see in a mobile app store.
-Sure, new apps launch for Windows and macOS at a faster rate.
-But we’re comparing with the rest of the Linux landscape, and by that metric, the amount of new releases is impressive.
+These days, elementary OS is enjoying a regular supply of new apps .
+Sure, the number is nothing compared to what you see in a mobile app store, Windows, or macOS.
+But considering the size of the elementary project, the amount of new software is impressive.

 7. Things Are Happening

-Is Elementary OS for You?
+Is elementary OS for You?

-Elementary OS isn’t ideal for everyone.
+elementary OS isn’t ideal for everyone.
 If your workflow depends on a number of heavy applications (e.g. image editors, video editors, IDEs), then you may be better off using a desktop where such software doesn’t look out of place.